TOAST-DOCS/Gamebase/ko/unreal-etc.md

 void USample::AddEventHandler()
 {
     UGamebaseSubsystem* Subsystem = UGameInstance::GetSubsystem<UGamebaseSubsystem>(GetGameInstance());
-    Subsystem->AddEventHandler(FGamebaseEventDelegate::FDelegate::CreateLambda([=](const FGamebaseEventMessage& message)
+    Subsystem->AddEventHandler(FGamebaseEventDelegate::FDelegate::CreateLambda([=](const FGamebaseEventMessage& Message)
     {
-        if (message.category.Equals(GamebaseEventCategory::PushReceivedMessage))
+        if (Message.Category.Equals(GamebaseEventCategory::PushReceivedMessage))
         {
-            auto pushMessage = FGamebaseEventPushMessage::From(message.data);
+            auto PushMessage = FGamebaseEventPushMessage::From(Message.Data);
-            if (pushMessage.IsVaild())
+            if (PushMessage.IsVaild())
             {
-                // When you clicked push message.
+                // When you clicked push Message.

-                // By converting the extras field of the push message to JSON,
+                // By converting the extras field of the push Message to JSON,
                 // you can get the custom information added by the user when sending the push.
                 // (For Android, an 'isForeground' field is included so that you can check if received in the foreground state.)
             }